Milosz11/Milosz11/README.md

 👋 - Hello there, I’m @Milosz11

-👀 - I love to play videogames, stargaze, swim, learn cool things, and talk about science-y stuff.
+👀 - I love to ponder the universe, lift some heavy weights, learn how our world works, and talk about science-y stuff.

-🌱 - I’m currently learning about game dev and web dev.
+🌱 - I’m currently learning about functional programming.

-💞️ - Let me know if you're open to work together on some projects!
+💞️ - Currently looking for a full-time software engineering position.
+Let's connect: https://www.linkedin.com/in/milosz-dabrowski/

 📫 - You can reach me through my school email: mdabro6@illinois.edu, or my personal email: mildab141@gmail.com